valansai/nymlib/crypto/README.md

   - Serialization: Supports custom serialization/deserialization for persistence (e.g., to disk or network), with flags to control what data is included (e.g., exclude private keys for network transmission).

+ For more techincal details about crypto see [DEVELOPERS.md](./DEVELOPERS.md)

 ## Usage